yuzhangbit/wiki_barebone/README.md

 bash setup.bash    # set up the autostart service
 ```

-If you have already installed the dependencies and just want to switch between different computers, just run the command below to set up the service:
+If you have already installed the dependencies and just want to switch between different computers, run the command below to set up the service:
 ```bash
 bash setup.bash
 ```